glentner/resource-monitor/docs/source/getting_started.rst

 provided at each level. ``monitor --help`` will show the device groups (i.e., cpu/gpu).
 ``monitor <device> --help`` will show available resources for that group.

-For complete information including examples at the command line, the manual page can be accessed with ``man monitor``.
+For complete information including examples at the command-line, the manual page can be accessed with ``man monitor``.